 [Your address goes here, if you wish]

 I am a constituent in your riding, and I am writing to request you take the necessary steps to ensure national organ donation legislation is introduced immediately.
 Canada is the ONLY country in the developed world without this legislation, and we are lagging far behind in organ donation.
-In fact, we are 23rd in the world now when we should be leading!
+In fact, we are 18th in the world now when we should be leading.
 Spain has 40 donors per million people while Canada has only 18 donors per million.
 This is unacceptable, and needs to change.
 But need your leadership to ensure lives are saved.

 According to the Canadian Institute for Health Information, there are 4,600 people currently waiting for a transplant; almost 80% are waiting for a kidney.
 This is an underestimate because the list is so long in many places that patients give up hope.
 Too many Canadians will die waiting, but astoundingly, the exact number of deaths is not even known because the number of people who become too ill to receive a transplant is not tracked consistently.
 This is intolerable.
 And, completely unnecessary when we know that an effective national strategy, backed by legislation, could ensure the kind of mandatory, standardized reporting we need to fully understand the state of organ donation in our own country, and guide the critical health system changes we need to improve our donation and transplant rates.